-The Great Top Sheet Debate: Do You Really Need a Top Sheet on Your Bed?
+The Top Sheet Debate: Do You Really Need a Top Sheet on Your Bed?

 Pros of sleeping with a top sheet

 - It keeps you from having to frequently wash your comforter.
-While reporting on how often you should change your sheets, I learned about the icky germs living in all of our beds.
-We shed millions of bacteria every hour, making it necessary to change our sheets approximately every two weeks.
-The only thing more annoying than washing dirty sheets?
-Washing a big ol’ comforter.
-Let’s be real: Who’s going to lug their comforter to the laundromat on a weekly basis?
-If you don't use a top sheet, and your comforter doesn't have a protective cover, well, you're going to want to pencil in some extra time for weekly laundry sessions.
-(According to the pros at Martha Stewart, you only need to wash a duvet cover monthly if you use a top sheet, while comforters themselves only need to be washed a couple times a year, reports Good Housekeeping.)
-In a piece for GQ.com, writer John Ortved has this to say: “People don’t see the shame and mire of your top sheet; they see your duvet.
-You can only flip that thing so many times.”
+We shed millions of bacteria and skin cells every hour, making it necessary to change our sheets approximately every two weeks.
+If you don't use a top sheet and your comforter doesn't have a protective cover, you're going to want to pencil in some extra time for weekly laundry sessions.
+However, if you use a top sheet, your duvet cover will only need to be washed monthly and your comforter will only need to be washed a few times per year.

 - It's a great alternative to a heavy blanket during warmer weather.
-In the spring and summer, I ditch my comforter altogether and just use my top sheet when it's hot outside.
-I like having something covering me—but a heavy comforter is too hot, raising my body temperature too much.
+In the spring and summer, you can ditch your comforter altogether and just use a top sheet when it's hot outside.
 When your body gets too hot, this makes it harder to get a restful night's sleep.
 You can also get a sheet set made out of breathable materials like percale cotton for additional cooling effects.
 If you'd like to opt for something warmer, sateen cotton might be a good option for you.

 Pros of sleeping without a top sheet

-Now for the flip side of things: Here's what opponents of the top sheet have to say about why you shouldn't sleep with one.
+Now for the flip side of things: Here's what the anti-top sheet crowd has to say about why you shouldn't sleep with one.

 - It's easier to make your bed.
 According to the National Sleep Foundation, making your bed in the morning will help you get a good night's sleep.
-Having one less layer to worry about smoothing out makes this process a little easier.
-“In the morning, instead of walking away from your crumpled warren of sheets because the thought of straightening and smoothing and tucking them is so involved as to be unbearable, you just give the duvet a little shake, and there you go!” exclaims Rachel Sanders in a Buzzfeed piece titled “Throw Your Top Sheet in the Trash.”
+Having one less layer to worry about smoothing out makes the bed-making process less of a hassle in the morning and could help improve the start of your day.